 If your current PRM strategy is bogging you and your partners down and you struggle managing things like tracking partner sales goals, marketing and branding consistency, and implementing a loyalty program, it’s time to consider a new PRM solution.
 But where should you start?

-Not all distribution channels are the same, and PRM technologies are built for different sizes and shapes of channels, and for different industries.
-And much like your cell phone provider, this is a decision you only want to have to make once.
+Not all distribution channels are the same, and different PRM technologies are built for different sizes and shapes of channels, and for different industries.
 Three things to consider when you start your PRM technology search:

 Size of your channel